-The pillars, and their respective actions and collaboration mechanisms, are interdependent, therefore need to be "geared" toward fitting each other to maximize collective impact with multiplier effects.
+The pillars, and their respective actions and collaboration mechanisms, are interdependent, and therefore need to be "geared" toward fitting each other to maximize collective impact with multiplier effects.
 These interdependences are not necessarily linear or one directional.
-For example, focusing on strengthening STI capabilities of developing countries cannot overcome bottlenecks in the international STI flows and effective address challenges of GPGs.
-Boosting international STI flows alone will not overcome capability gaps on a country level.
+For example, focusing only on strengthening STI capabilities of developing countries cannot overcome bottlenecks in the international STI flows and effectively address challenges of GPGs.
+Boosting international STI flows alone will not overcome capability gaps at the national level.
 Taking international collective action will not replace building country level capabilities.
-On the other hand, however, improving international STI flows can directly help countries to build their domestic capabilities whilst investing in collective STI action can help to develop specific domestic capabilities in developing countries.

-Table 3.1 Summarizes current practices of international STI cooperation for each of the three pillars.
-For Pillar 2 on boosting STI flows, the table distinguishes typical non-market from market mechanisms since they have different targets of support and instruments.
-The last column of the table gives some illustrative examples, although more than one pillar can be addressed.
-While developing coalitions for Pillar 3 is quite challenging, there are numerous historical examples as well as some ongoing efforts.
-These are worth studying for the lessons they have for how to develop more coalitions necessary to successfully tackle critical SDG gaps (see the Background Paper.
+Successful instruments and collaboration mechanisms tend to address more than one pillar of collaboration.
+For example, CGIAR includes dedicated activities aimed at building local capacity ("build"), knowledge sharing (e.g. via participation in multi-stakeholder platforms) ("boost") as well as facilitating integrated international collective actions addressing global challenges and global transformations ("broker").
+Similarly, Mission Innovation includes information and knowledge sharing activities ("boost") as well as joint technology demonstration ("broker").
+Table 3.1 summarizes current practices of international STI cooperation for each of the three pillars.
+For boosting STI flows, the table distinguishes typical non-market from market mechanisms since they have different targets of support and instruments.
+The last column of the table gives some illustrative examples, although many of the examples address more than one pillar.
+While brokering global coalitions is quite challenging, there are numerous historical examples as well as some ongoing efforts (see the Background Paper on International STI Collaborations).

-Given the complexity and urgency of challenges we face, countries and international community need to engage in all three pillars of international collaboration to mobilise STI for Global Goals.
-The three pillars should not be translated into a simple step-by-step strategy in which the collaborative effort needs to first focus on improving country STI capacities, then addressing international knowledge flows and then considering international collective STI action.
-The importance of each pillar of international
+Given the complexity and urgency of the challenges we face, countries and the international community need to engage in all three pillars of international collaboration to mobilise STI for the SDGs.
+The three pillars should not be translated into a simple step-by-step strategy (e.g. to first focus on improving country STI capacities, then address international knowledge flows and consider international collective STI action).
+The importance of each pillar of international STI collaboration needs to be catered for the specific challenges and context.
+In some cases, the collective STI action for GPGs can be used as a strategic lens to concentrate international efforts to build specific STI capacities and infrastructures in (mainly but not only) developing countries who are either mostly exposed to specific challenges or could create more value benefiting other countries or disadvantaged communities.